abiosoft/caddy-named-routes/README.md

     "app": {
         // define named routes
         "named_routes": {
-            // The name for the route
+            // the name for the route
             "<route name>": [
                 // ... list of http routes
             ]